-The BET process is accomplished by using calibrated door fans, calibrated water spray racks, standalone sensors, and other equipment.
-The fans are frequently referred to as blower door equipment, which create a pressure differential between the interior and exterior of a space.
+The Building Envelope Testing process is accomplished by using calibrated door fans, calibrated water spray racks, standalone sensors, and other equipment.
 Specific conditions and criteria are set per ASTM, to ensure repeatability of the results and meet requirements.